-ENO Response is a critics training scheme, funded by the English National Opera (ENO) and run impartially, in partnership with The Critics’ Circle across the opera seasons at the London Coliseum.
+ENO Response is a critics training scheme, funded by the English National Opera and run impartially, in partnership with The Critics’ Circle across the opera seasons at the London Coliseum.

 Who are the Critics Circle